dipy/dipy/doc/devel/intro.rst

 Please do join in the fun.

 The lead developer is Eleftherios Garyfallidis, with support from Ian Nimmo-Smith, Matthew Brett, Bago Amirbekian, Frank Yeh, Christopher Nguyen and (your name here).
-Here is a full list of dipy developers_ and contributors.
+See the main documentation for the full list of dipy developers and contributors.

 The primary develpoment repository is `dipy github`_